sfbrigade/support-sfusd/README.md

-# About Support SFUSD
+# About Support SF Schools

 Hello!
-Thanks for checking out Support SFUSD.
+Thanks for checking out Support SF Schools.
 We started this project in summer 2022 to solve a big problem in San Francisco.
 Schools need help.
 And people who live or work in SF want to support local schools, but they don’t know how.
-We are building a [website](https://support-sfusd.vercel.app/) to help solve that.
+We are building a [website](https://supportsfschools.org/) to help solve that.

 <br>